 3.1 Effect of chemical insecticides in combination with suitable wetting agents on 1st instar nymph of mango mealybug in laboratory

 The data pertaining to the mortality percentage of first instar nymphs of mango mealybug at different hours of post-treatment interval are shown in Table 1.
 The results reveal significant differences among the treatments.
-Table 1 illustrates that treatment T8 consistently exhibited the highest overall mortality rate across various application hours.
+Notably, treatment T8 consistently exhibited the highest overall mortality rate across various application hours.
 Treatment T8 resulted in the highest number of nymphal mortalities, approximately 97.33, followed by T2 and T4 with 96.67 and 96.67, respectively.
 Conversely, treatment T6 showed the lowest efficacy in controlling first instar nymphs, with only 77.00 nymphs controlled after 48 hours, significantly different from the most effective treatment, T8.
 Additionally, treatments T3 and T9 demonstrated significant results, showing a gradual increase in nymphal mortality due to insecticidal application.
 The result supports the findings of Karar et al. (2009) and Syed et al. (2012) found that profenofos showed maximum percent mortality (93.3% and 86.67%, respectively) of the 1st and 2nd instar mango mealybug.

 Table 1.
 Mortality rate of first instar nymph of mealybug at different hours of insecticide application at different combinations